Frequently Asked Questions

 How will I get money while I am abroad?

-How do I use my ATM/debit card abroad?
+How do I use my debit card abroad?

 Can I use my credit cards?